openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 static setUsingLocalDigit(flag: boolean): void

-Sets whether to enable the local digit switch.
+Specifies whether to enable use of local digits.

 **System API**: This is a system API.